Five Star Parent Handbook

 Dr. Montessori believed that the years from birth through age six were more important in a person’s life than those years spent in college.
 A child’s early years are crucial to the development of self-esteem, self-confidence, and love of learning.
 The Montessori approach is designed to help the child build within themselves the foundations for a lifetime of creative learning.
 A love of learning and confidence as an independent learner are prerequisites in a world of constant change.

-The Montessori Program is based on self-directed, non-competitive activities that help the child develop self-esteem, confidence, and decision-making and problem solving skills.
+The Montessori Program is based on self-directed, non-competitive activities that help the child develop self-esteem, confidence, and decision-making and problem-solving skills.
 The multi-age grouping promotes an atmosphere for helping and learning together.
 The Montessori teacher prepares the environment and guides the children so that they may progress at their own pace.
 The Montessori materials will guide your child not only to read and write, but to think creatively and abstractly when faced with challenges.

 During work time children receive lessons with the whole class, in small groups and one on one.
 Children practice lessons that the teacher has given to them.
 The teacher observes the child’s progress and skills with their independent work and uses these observations to personalize future lessons for the child.
-The Montessori method implemented through the prepared environment and lesson presentations are delivered in a sequence that leads to optimum success for each individual child.
+The Montessori method is implemented through the prepared environment and lesson presentations are delivered in a sequence that leads to optimum success for each individual child.

 Children have an opportunity to observe other children’s lessons.
 This offers many more opportunities of learning for the child and also assists the teacher with knowledge of the child’s interests for additional presentations.
-If you enter the classroom during work time, please understand that it may appear very casual; however the children are very busy working.
+If you enter the classroom during work time, please understand that it may appear very casual; however, the children are very busy working.

 Emphasis of Growth